-During the rodeo season (May-September) the horse arena offers competition for youthful riders.
-The yearly schedule is available from the park office.
-Membership in the Martinez Horsemen’s Association is available in Family, Single and Junior categories.
+During the riding season (May-September) the horse arena offers competition for youthful riders.
+Membership in the Tri-Cities Horsemen’s Association is available in Family, Single, and Junior categories.
 Membership is open to all, and horse ownership is not required.
 There is a fee.
+See Calendar of Events.

 Bicycles are allowed on park trails.

-The Martinez Marina has a boat repair yard and fuel dock, a bait shop, restaurant and bar.
+The Martinez Marina has a boat repair yard and fuel dock, a bait shop, restaurant and bar, managed by the City of Martinez.
 There is a launching fee.
-For more information phone the marina at (925) 313-0938.
+For more information phone the marina at (925) 313-0942.

 Dogs are not allowed in the duck pond area, marsh areas, or other interior areas of Martinez Regional Shoreline.
 In the parking areas, dogs must be leashed (six-foot maximum) and under control.
 Dangerous animals are not allowed in the parks.
 Please pick up after your dog.

-The softball complex is named for Martinez native Joe Dimaggio, who played for the New York Yankees during his baseball career.
-The complex has four softball diamonds available on a first-come, first-served basis.
-For league play, these areas may be reserved by phoning (925) 313-0930.
+The Baseball complex is named for Martinez native Joe Dimaggio, who played for the New York Yankees during his baseball career.
+The complex has four Baseball diamonds available on a first-come, first-served basis.
+For league play, these areas may be reserved by phoning (925) 372-3510.
 There is a fee for league play.

-There are no reservable picnic sites at Martinez Regional Shoreline.
-Contact the City of Martinez at (925) 372-3510 to reserve a picnic area at Waterfront Park, which is located adjacent to the Regional Shoreline.
+There are no reservable picnic sites at Radke Martinez Regional Shoreline.
+Contact the City of Martinez at (925) 372-3510 to reserve a picnic area at Waterfront Park, which is located adjacent to the Radke Martinez Regional Shoreline.